HaoZhangUNSW/NLP-learning/README.md

-# NLP-learning
+# Deep-Learning
-This repository mainly records the nlp learning process.
+This repository mainly records the deep learning process.